-You do however need to have CSI in order to have a right of residence as a student (this has not changed).
-The European health insurance card (EHIC) obtained from your country of residence is acceptable evidence of CSI as long as you intend your stay to be temporary.
+Students will need to have CSI in order to have a right of residence as a student.
+This has not changed as a result of Brexit.
+The European health insurance card (EHIC) obtained from a country of residence is acceptable evidence of CSI.
 Advice on obtaining the EHIC is available from Student Services.

 If your stay is to be permanent, or you are unable to get an EHIC from your country of residence, you will need to obtain separate insurance.
 Our Student Immigration Service has more information and full details are available from UKCISA.
 The gov.uk website also has information (see pages 21 onwards).

 Will my fees as a current EU student increase?

 The University has made a commitment that fees for all current EU undergraduate students (those who started their course in 2017/18 or earlier) will be the same as the UK undergraduate fee for the duration of their course.

 EU nationals starting courses in the 2019/20 or 2020/21 academic year will also continue to be eligible for 'home fee status', meaning they will be charged the same tuition fees as UK students.
 They will also be able to access financial support for the duration of their course.

 The government has also stated that EU nationals or their family members currently in higher or further education, and who are eligible to receive loans and/or grants from SFE, will continue to receive these loans and grants until they finish their course.
 This is also the case for students who started their course in the 2018/19 academic year.

 What will Bath's fees for EU students in 2019/20 be?

 EU students starting programmes of study at the University in 2019/20 or 2020/21 will be eligible for home fee status and student finance.
 This entitlement will remain in place for the duration of their course.